devdussey/Dusscord/README.md

 ### Troubleshooting

 **Commands not appearing?**
-- Make sure you ran `node deploy-commands.js`
+- Deployment runs automatically, but if commands are missing you can run `node deploy-commands.js`
 - Check that your bot has the required permissions
 - Global commands can take up to 1 hour to appear